jsl27/data_projects/airbnb_visualizations/README.md

 This ggplot chart shows price increases of listings booked for Super Bowl 50 in the Bay Area.
 The chart was part of a project to inform pricing strategy and product messaging, and appeared publicly at the 2017 Hotel Data Conference.

 ![](images/superbowl_pricing_chart.png)

+### Rural Activity Cartograms

+These R cartograms visualize state-level metrics regarding Airbnb activity in U.S. Census-defined rural areas.
+This data was part of a [report on Airbnb's economic impact in rural areas around the world.](https://www.airbnbcitizen.com/airbnb-and-rural-hosting/).